snaplet/docs-old/docs/01-getting-started/03-data-operations.md

 }
 ```

-## Testing transformations "live preview"
+## Debug transformations with "live preview"

-Using JavaScript functions to tranform your data gives an incredible amount of flexability to transform data on with conditional logic, that complexity comes at the cost of writing syntax errors or introducing bugs.
+Using JavaScript functions to tranform your data gives an incredible amount of flexability with conditional logic, that complexity comes at the cost of writing syntax errors and introducing bugs.
 Snaplet provides a "live preview environment" via the `snaplet proxy` command to debug transformations, when you boot up the proxy it connects to your database, reads the `transform.ts` file and waits for a client connection.
 Then, you connect to the proxy with your favorite SQL querying tool, and validate your transformations in real time.

 ## Other data operations...

-In this chapter we covered transforming and excluding data.
-Snaplet also reduces (subsets) and generates data.
-Read more about those data operations in our data customization guide.
+In this chapter we covered transforming and excluding data, but Snaplet can also reduces (subsets) and generates data.
+Read more about those data operations in our data operation guide.
 [Coming soon]